The Devil Finds Work

 The Devil Finds Work is a book-length essay by writer James Baldwin.
 Published in 1976, it is both a memoir of his experiences watching movies and a critique of the racial politics of American cinema.

 Synopsis

 The book opens with a discussion of a Joan Crawford film, which was the first movie Baldwin could remember seeing, and ends with a discussion of The Exorcist, which came out in 1973.
-Among the other movies discussed are Guess Who's Coming to Dinner (1967), In the Heat of the Night (1967) and The Defiant Ones (1958).
+Among the other movies discussed are Lawrence of Arabia (1962), Guess Who's Coming to Dinner (1967), In the Heat of the Night (1967) and The Defiant Ones (1958).